act-rules/act-rules.github.io/_rules/id-value-unique-3ea0c8.md

 #### Inapplicable Example 3

-These `id` attribute has an empty value.
+These `id` attributes have an empty value.

 ```html
 <span id="">Hello</span>